rtomayko/rpg/README.md

   * Unlike gem, rpg does not provide commands for building gems or running gem servers.

-  * Unlike gem, rpg installs packages in two stages: 1.) fetch package files and resolve dependencies, and 2.) install package contents.
-This allows for staged/later installs and conflict detection before install.

   * rpg outperforms the gem command in many ways.
 Most comparable operations complete in at least one order of magnitude less time.

-ABOUT
+About
 -----

 rpg's design is inspired by a variety of existing tools.
 Rubygems itself gets many things right in UI, and you can't argue with the popularity of the package format and repository within the Ruby community.

-Many of the ideas -- and maybe even some code -- were taken from Rip
-<http://defunkt.github.com/rip/>.
-That's understating it, really. rpg started
-out just a couple of loose shell scripts to experiment with potential ideas for integrating gem package and gem dependency support into rip.
+Many of the ideas -- and maybe even some code -- were taken from [Rip](http://defunkt.github.com/rip/).
+That's understating it, really. rpg started out just a couple of loose shell scripts to experiment with potential ideas for integrating gem package and gem dependency support into rip.
 The plan was to port them over to Ruby and into Rip if they panned out.
 Within a few days, I had a more or less entire implementation of Rubygems's gem command in POSIX shell staring back at me and it was *fast*.
 I will very likely propose many of the ideas in rpg be taken into Rip.
 Surely the Ruby portions of rpg that read release indexes and gemspecs could be useful at least.

 Debian's apt and dpkg, FreeBSD's ports system, and Redhat/Fedora's yum all influenced rpg's design in various ways.